ppy/osu-wiki/wiki/Beatmap_ranking_procedure/en.md

 ### Nomination resets

 Nominations can be reset when a beatmap is updated by its creator, or when a member of the BN or NAT finds a problem in a nominated beatmap.
-They can also be reset by members of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) when the reason involves inappropriate content.
-If a beatmap is qualified when its nominations are reset, it will be *disqualified*(commonly abbreviated as *DQ*) and removed from the [ranking queue](Ranking_queue) back to Pending.
+They can also be reset by members of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) for moderation purposes.
+If the nomination is reset while a beatmap is Qualified, it will be *disqualified* (commonly abbreviated as *DQ*) and removed from the [ranking queue](Ranking_queue) back to Pending.
 All nominations from the beatmap will also be removed.
+Only BN, NAT, and GMT members are allowed to disqualify Qualified beatmaps.

 Nomination resets allow the host to make changes to the beatmap before requesting a re-nomination.
 It also helps to ensure that modders, BNs, and NAT members check over the most up-to-date version of a beatmap before it enters the [ranking queue](Ranking_queue).